 Grace stood, squeezed past the priest into van’s passenger seat, pulled dog-eared copy of Pride Prejudice from the glove compartment, kicked her feet up the dash, started reading the middle.

 “The world’s bigger any us know,” Menchú said.
 “Imagine live an island in an ocean full of monsters.
 Most of the we’re from the monsters.
 But sometimes tide rises.
 Sometimes the monsters cause big Sometimes people dig channels that out into the deep ocean, hungry things come in.
 Sometimes to; more often it’s an accident.
 These channels take form of—artifacts.
 Books, often.
 Anything that connects one mind another.
 For the last couple thousand years, artifacts in Europe and the Americas have wound in the Vatican’s Black Archive. book brother brought to your apartment the Liber Manum, the the Hand, which we assume is the name for monster the book contains, charismatic world-eater type with taste for human It surfaced for the first in the nineteenth century, in London, shipped for America the Titanic, and arrived the care of half-drowned baronet.
 Before it could serious damage the States, local officials killed its bearer and locked the volume away.
 But the book’s quiet for generations, and warnings became department gossip.
 Precautions slipped. the Manum’s existence reached the internet, and your brother found them.”

 “So Perry’s, what, he’s been taken over by monster?”

 Grace, the passenger seat, turned a page loudly.
 “He opened the book,” she called back.
 “The Hand jumped into his mind.”

 “Demons,” Sal said.
 “You’re talking about demons.”

-“It’s clear what they theologically speaking,” Menchú “Some present themselves fallen angels, but they lying.
-Some don’t with us. can’t. “
+“It’s clear what they theologically speaking,” Menchú “Some present themselves fallen angels, but they may be lying.
+Some don’t with us.
+Some can’t. “